Recently updated on: September 20, 2023

 Though I formally learned about the Law of Supply and Demand in Economics, which I often apply in the stock market, my first real encounter with this principle was through Ragnarok and other RPG computer games.

-As a result of the discrepancy between the supply side to the demand side, the price of these items is usually high.
-On the other hand, common items which are not as wanted would cost less.
+As a result of the discrepancy between the supply and demand sides, the price of these items is usually high.
+On the other hand, common items which are less wanted would cost less.

 Because of that exposure to the Law of Supply and Demand, I became more conscious of how that economic law plays in our daily life, like jobs, houses, transportation, facemasks, bitcoins, and other goods.